-The Firm provides portfolio management clients with notifications in the event that the overall value of a client portfolio has depreciated by 10% and thereafter at multiples of 10% as soon as the Firm can make this determination based on market information available and on the performance reports it receives from the relevant fund managers.
+The Firm provides portfolio management clients with notifications in the event that the overall value of a client portfolio has depreciated by 10% and thereafter at multiples of 10%, no later than the end of the business day in which the threshold is exceeded.
 All clients are also provided with details of any material changes to the Firm's details, strategies, costs and charges, or related arrangements as soon as is practically possible.